Melio raises $110M on a $1.3B valuation to bring B2B payments for SMBs into the 21st century – TechCrunch

 “Melio has identified both the opportunity and duty to help small businesses manage their finance remotely and improve cash flow, in normal times as well as during this crisis, as physical payments supply chains are interrupted and overwhelmed,” said Michael Gilroy, a general partner at Coatue, in a statement.
 “Going digital is the only way small businesses can compete against larger rivals and stay ahead of the curve.”

-In terms of more product development, Bar said that the company has received “a lot of incoming interest from partners to enable B2B payments within their products on their product,” similar to what Quickbooks is doing and Salesforce is likely to do.
+In terms of more product development, Bar said that the company has received “a lot of incoming interest from partners to enable B2B payments within their products on their product,” similar to what QuickBooks is doing and Salesforce is likely to do.
 “Payments are contextual and they want to enable a quicker way to get there.
 The SMB is underserved.
 And yes, from a unit economics it’s much better to go after Nike.
 But this is also to really create some financial inclusion.
 We want to enable services for the small shop that the big guys already have.”